 - A woman turned off Locust and drove down steep Old Hensley Rd., next to Winter Sun.
 Talking on a cell phone, she wore no seat belt but had a license plate that read “Prayer.”
 Another woman pulled up to the corner of Main and Oxford, seatbelt over shoulder and cigarette in hand.
 A man hauled a rugged camouflage-painted canoe on his big SUV and held a cigarette with his tan hand.

 - “I can tell that your VW van isn’t from Floyd.”
 “Because it doesn’t have rust?”
 [Laughter.]
 Reply: “I was thinking dust.”

 - A tow-truck drew away from tire-tracks in the steep, snowy ditch.
-On its bed, a car that had just driven from Florida pointed backward as your author in the driver’s seat rode like the marshall of the Humiliation Parade.
+On its truck-bed, a car that had just driven from Florida now pointed backward as your author in the driver’s seat rode like the marshall of the Humiliation Parade.